 for example, are known to hurt for days.
 If you see wasps’ nests

-around your home or business, you will benefit from our wasp removal services.
+around your home or business, you will benefit from our Dallas wasp control

-Furthermore, if you see many wasps flying around your property or even
+services.
+Furthermore, if you see many wasps flying around your property

-inside of your home, but cannot see any visible nests, call us out for
+or even inside of your home, but cannot see any visible nests, call us

-a free inspection for our wasp elimination services to see how we can help.
+out for a free inspection for our wasp elimination services to see how

 When it comes to controlling or exterminating wasps, many factors need